 Below, we’re outlining 6 steps to creating your own marketing funnel strategy so you start attracting more traffic and generating more leads online.

-The first step to creating an internet marketing funnel involves generating exposure for your brand so you can start attracting users to your website.
+The first step to creating an internet marketing funnel involves generating your brand awareness so you can start attracting users to your website.

 This exposure phase is what’s considered the “top of the funnel” because it is the widest part of the funnel in terms of attracting the maximum amount of traffic to your site.

 Some helpful tips:

-To generate exposure for your brand, you’ll need to plan out a marketing strategy that involves creating content that speaks to an audience that’s at the Awareness (top of the funnel) stage of their journey.
+To generate brand awareness, you’ll need to plan out marketing strategies that involve creating content that speaks to an audience that’s at the Awareness (top of the funnel) stage of their buyer’s journey.

 - What is the #1 struggle your audience is experiencing at this time?

 - What platforms are they using the most to find information regarding this topic?

-- What language can you use in your marketing campaigns that communicate that your brand understands their struggles?
+- What language can you use in your marketing campaign that communicates that your brand understands their struggles?

 - What type of content is most likely to grab their attention?